Basic date and time types

 TypeError: '>' not supported between instances of 'datetime.timedelta' and 'int'

-In Boolean contexts, a timedelta
+In Boolean contexts, a timedelta object is

-considered to be true if and only if it isn’t equal to timedelta(0)
+considered to be true if and only if it isn’t equal to timedelta(0).

 Instance methods: